-This unit focuses on food from historical and cultural perspectives.
-Students investigate the origins and roles of food through time and across the world.
-In Area of Study 1 students explore how humanity has historically sourced its food, examining the general progression from hunter-gatherer to rural-based agriculture, to today's urban living and global trade in food.
-Students consider the origins and significance of food through inquiry into particular food-producing regions of the world.
+In this unit students focus on food from historical and cultural perspectives, and investigate the origins and roles of food through time and across the world.
+In Area of Study 1 students explore how humans have historically sourced their food, examining the general progression from hunter-gatherer to rural-based agriculture, to today's urban living and global trade in food.
+Students consider the origins and significance of food through inquiry into one particular food-producing region of the world.